Before going vegan about a decade ago, I didn’t know how to cook.

 Bake the cookies

 - Remove the cookies from the oven.
-They will still look a little soft and be just barely golden.
+The cookies will still look a little soft and be slightly golden brown.

-- Transfer the cookies from the cookie sheet to a serving plate, and bake the remaining cookie dough balls, if desired.
+- Transfer the cookies from the cookie sheet to a serving plate.
+Bake the remaining cookie dough balls, if desired.
 You can also freeze them for later use.

 Serve and enjoy!